 The letters of support should be submitted as attachments to the application.

 d.
-Resumes and Curriculum Vitae (CV)
+Resumes or Curriculum Vitae (CV)

-Applicants should include resumes or CV's for relevant and proposed project staff assigned to goals, objectives, and activities.
+Applicants should include resumes or CVs for relevant and proposed project staff assigned to goals, objectives, and activities.
 These documents should be submitted as attachments to the application.